Peckham Rye

 Peckham Rye is an open space and road in the London Borough of Southwark, London, England.
 The roughly triangular open space lies to the south of Peckham and consists of two contiguous areas, Peckham Rye Common to the north and Peckham Rye Park to the south.
 The road forms the western and eastern perimeter of the open space.

-Peckham Rye is also a ward of the London Borough of Southwark, forming part of the Camberwell and Peckham constituency.
+Peckham Rye is also a ward of the London Borough of Southwark, and forms part of the Lewisham West and East Dulwich constituency, with its northern part in Peckham.

 Location

 Peckham Rye railway station on Rye Lane is a short distance north of the open space in Peckham.
 To the east is Nunhead, to the south is Honor Oak and to the west is East Dulwich.
 Barry Road connects the Rye with Dulwich Library while Friern Road is named after an old friary.